 A. Enrolled Student

-Districts must enroll, tuition free, any student under 21 who meet the definition of an enrolled student under WAC 392-121-106.
+Districts must enroll, tuition free, any student meets the definition of an enrolled student under WAC 392-121-106.
 A student meeting this definition is eligible to be claimed for state funding.

 An enrolled student is one who: